 An entity component that is a list

-A nested expression that results in a list
+A nested operation that results in a list

-Note this function counts a null value as null, so count(null) = null
+Note this operation counts a null value as null, so Count(null) = null

 .